one-step-behind/suptronics-x750-scripts/Readme.md

 ## What is it doing

 `ups-x750-check` is **watching the batteries health** (voltage, capacity and charging state).
-If batteries were not charging and voltage and capacity reaching a _low limit_ it will shutdown the Pi safely and the power for the Pi is cut completely by the X750.
+If batteries were not charging and voltage and capacity reaching a _critical level_ it will shutdown the Pi safely and the power for the Pi is cut completely by the X750.

 `ups-x750-shutdown` is **polling the momentary switch** connected to the X750 board.
 If switch will be pressed for more than _4 seceonds_ the Pi shuts down safely and the power is cut completely by the X750.

+The power will be cut hard if the button is pressed more than 8 seconds.
+This "feature" is built into the MCU of the X750 and cannot be changed by any script or user.

 `ups-x750-test.py` can be run from console and display some values of the batteries and charging state, e.g.: